 If you're not quite sure what kind of camera you need, read our essential guide: What camera should I buy?

 Bridge cameras do, however, give you a lot of camera for your money, and they're a great stepping stone for photographers who want to move on from simple point-and-shoot cameras.
 There are also now a few models that have larger sensors and deliver better picture quality, and which come a lot closer to the performance of a DSLR.

-These are our favorites right now…
+These are our pick of the best bridge cameras right now…

 1. Sony Cyber-shot RX10 IV